 TGbe editor: Insert a new subclause as follows after 10.2.4a:

+10.2.4b Synchronized multi-link access (SMLA)

+A NSTR MLD supports synchronized multi-link access (SMLA) methods.
+SMLA is used when STAs affiliated with a NSTR MLD operating on a NSTR link pair, contend for the WM to become TXOP holders and align the start times of the PPDU transmission.
+The operation rules of SMLA are defined in 35.3.13.6 (Start time sync PPDUs medium access).

-10.2.5 Combined use of DCF, HCF, and TUA
+10.2.5 Combined use of DCF, HCF, TUA, and SMLA

 TGbe editor: Change the following paragraph (from 802.11ax D8.0 ) as follows:

-The DCF, hybrid coordination function and TUA are defined so they may operate within the same BSS.
+The DCF, hybrid coordination function, TUA and SMLA are defined so they may operate within the same BSS.
 The HCF access methods (controlled and contention based) operate sequentially.
-Sequential operation allows the polled and contention based access methods to alternate, within intervals as short as the time to transmit a frame exchange sequence, under rules defined in 10.23 (HCF).
+Sequential operation allows the polled and contention based access methods to alternate, within intervals as short as the time to transmit a frame exchange sequence, under the rules defined in 10.23 (HCF).

 TGbe editor: add following definition in subcaluse 3.2